A message from Pastor Mike of the Road to Freedom Program

 Proverbs has a lot to say about the perils of alcohol; the perils that we are all too familiar with.
-One of the most profound of these is found in Proverbs 20:1:
+One of the most profound of these is:

 “Wine is a mocker, strong drink a brawler; and whoever is led astray by it is not wise.”

 On the surface of this verse, there is practical instruction.
 Have you ever been under the influence of wine and said or did something stupid?
 In that sense, wine mocks us.
 Have you ever been or seen an angry drunk?
 In that sense, strong drink is a brawler.
 Practical and to the point.